UI/UX

 This stylish weather app does more than your average.
 It gives you the chance to check out the weather forecast at your current location or anywhere else in the world.
 I like its graphical representations of highs and lows, as well as its tracking of the phases of the sun and the moon.
 For U.S. users, they will also get severe weather warnings.
 1Weather really encompasses all aspects of the weather and ties it together nicely into easy to understand maps and cards.

-Get 1Weather on Android and iOS.
+Get 1Weather on Android.

 7. Timepage by Moleskine Srl